 The school library media (SLM) program is selected by students who wish to work with young people in school libraries of public and private K-12 institutions.
 Catholic University's teacher education program is accredited by the Council for the Accreditation of Educator Preparation (CAEP), and SLM program is recognized by the American Library Association (ALA) and state approved by the District of Columbia Office of the State Superintendent of Education (OSSE).
 Those who have completed the SLM program are eligible for a license/endorsement in DC and — through a reciprocity agreement — in 44 other states and jurisdictions including Virginia and Maryland.

-Besides face-to-face and blended courses, the department offers a completely online program for the SLM course of study.
+Besides face-to-face courses, the department offers a completely online program for the SLM course of study.

 The Catholic University Library and Information Science program offers a variety of courses that focus on school library media services.
 Each student is required to take the four required core courses along with appropriate mid-level and advanced courses.